Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Origin of the dipole's turnover

 \subsection{Discussion}

 Figure~\ref{fig:xi1_pert} shows the contributions from each term in Eq.~\eqref{eq:xi1-2nd}.
-Both the RSD contribution and the gravitational redshift contributions are split into a linear contribution and a second-order contribution, that we denote by `shift' since it arises from the shift term $m_{[AB]}^a\sp \partial_a\sp\xi_{(AB)}$ in Eq.~\eqref{eq:xis-2nd-2}.
+Both the RSD contribution and the gravitational redshift contributions are split into a linear contribution and a second-order contribution, which we call `shift' since it arises from the shift term $m_{[AB]}^a\sp \partial_a\sp\xi_{(AB)}$ in Eq.~\eqref{eq:xis-2nd-2}.
 Note that the linear contributions are not strictly linear, due to the normalisation $1+\xi_{AB}$, as well as the intrinsic nonlinear terms within $\Delta\psi$ and $\bar{u}$.